entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Yipetalichthys* is 0.
 The coding of all Petalichthyida should be revised from ? to 0.

-559. Lateral ridges on skull roof laterally defining the articulation: (0) absent; (1) present.
+559. Para-articular process of dermal neck joint: (0) absent; (1) present.

 > Young (1978); Zhu *et al*.
 (2019), Character 8; Zhu Y. *et al*.
 (2021), Character 360; Zhu Y. *et al*.
 (2022), Character 565; Brazeau *et al*.
 (2023), Character 179.
 Cui *et al*.
 (2023), Character 564.

+> - Various formulations have been used to define the character, such as "lateral processes flank the articular fossas medially on the visceral surface of the skull roof" (Zhu Y. et al., 2019b, character 378), "lateral ridges on skull roof laterally defining the articulation".
+Here we use the original term 'para-articular process of dermal neck joint' (Young, 1978), which denotes the ventral process or ridge flanking the laminar articulation medially on the ventral surface of skull roof, as in petalichthyids.

 > - Brazeau *et al*.
 (2023): "Para-articular process of dermal neck joint: (0) absent; (1) present."
 The para-articular process and depression were used to define the articulation of petalichthyids by Young (1978).
 We disagree with Brazeau *et al*.
 (2023) in the coding of arthrodires.